 (a) Create and maintain a Committee plan for the year.

-(a) Recommend to the Board for approval:
+(a) Review and recommend to the Board for approval:

-(i) the Company’s quarterly and annual financial statements and related MD&A;
+(i) the Company’s quarterly and annual financial statements and related MD&A; and

-(d) Review any litigation, claim or other contingency that could have a material effect on the financial statements.
+(f) Review any litigation, claim or other contingency that could have a material effect on the financial statements.

 (c) Pre-approve all audit and non-audit services to be provided to the Company or its subsidiaries by the external auditors in a manner consistent with NI 52-110.